Big-data company Sumo Logic to consider IPO from 2015

 "A lot of the deals and partnerships we've established with customers this past year have been a fair amount larger than we anticipated."

-Sumo Logic expects to have between 250 and 300 customers by the end of its financial year in January, having won contracts in recent months from companies such as McGraw-Hill Financial Inc and Scripps Networks Interactive Inc.
+Sumo Logic expects to have between 250 and 300 customers by the end of its financial year in January, having won contracts in recent months from companies such as McGraw-Hill Financial Inc MHFI.N and Scripps Networks Interactive Inc SNI.N.